Notice of Privacy Practices

 State notice of privacy practices

-As mentioned in our Health Insurance Portability and Accountability Act (HIPAA) notice, we must follow state laws that are stricter than the federal HIPAA privacy law.
-This notice explains your rights and our legal duties under state law.
-This applies to life insurance benefits, in addition to health, dental and vision benefits that you may have.
+When it comes to handling your health information, we follow state laws, which are sometimes stricter than the federal HIPAA privacy law.
+This notice explains your rights and our duties under state law.
+It applies to health, dental, vision and life insurance benefits you may have.

 Your personal information

 Your nonpublic (private) personal information (PI) identifies you and it is often gathered in an insurance matter.
 You have the right to see and correct your PI.
 We may collect, use and share your PI as described in this notice.
 Our goal is to protect your PI because your information can be used to make judgments about your health, finances, character, habits, hobbies, reputation, career and credit.